 1. Are you working?

-The SSA will verify if you are working and your income level.
+The SSA will verify if your employment status and your income level.
 If you make over the monthly substantial gainful activity (SGA) threshold established by the SSA, you will not qualify for disability.
 If you are not working or making less than the SGA, your claim will go to the Disability Determination Services (DDS) to evaluate your medical condition.

 2. Do you have a severe condition?